 What is Whiplash?

-Whiplash can be caused by a sudden head movement backwards then forwards, the kind of jarring movement that can often occur in a car accident.
+Whiplash can be caused by a sudden head movement backward and then forwards, the kind of jarring movement that can often occur in a car accident.
 It is a neck injury that can cause mild to severe pain through the neck and shoulders, often making daily activities difficult.
-This pain can also be accompanied by other less common symptoms such as vertigo, difficulty focusing and headaches.
+This pain can also be accompanied by other less common symptoms such as vertigo, difficulty focusing, and headaches.

 Can I Claim Compensation For Whiplash?

 If you have been the victim of a car or road accident resulting in personal injuries such as whiplash, you may be entitled to compensation.
 If the level of injury you have sustained is severe enough that you are needing to take time off work or you cannot treat the pain effectively with over-the-counter painkillers, then you may be successful in a whiplash claim.

 It is unlikely however that you will be able to claim compensation for whiplash if the pain subsides within a few days.